 What is concussion?

-Concussion often occurs after a blow to the head, either a from a fall, or banging your head on something, for example.
-What happens after the injury is sustained is a sudden, but thankfully only short-lived, temporary, loss of function in the brain, to a mild degree, but which varies from person to person, depending on the injury.
+Concussion often occurs after a blow to the head, perhaps either a from a fall, or banging your head on something.
+What happens after the injury is sustained is a sudden, but thankfully only mild, short-lived alteration of function in the brain.
+This which varies from person to person, depending on the injury.

-Concussion is classified as a minor traumatic brain injury, and although that sounds rather serious and worrying, concussion is very common, and is the least serious type of injury you can have to the brain.
+Concussion is classified as a minor traumatic brain injury, and although that sounds rather serious and worrying, concussion is a relatively common, and least serious type of injury you can have to the brain.
 The good news is that concussion rarely causes complications or lasting damage, so after the first 48 hours, you should be perfectly fine, although possibly with a bruise to show for your injury.

 What are the symptoms of concussion?